benthepoet/farmadeus/content/logs/farm-log-2020.md

 ---

 ### February 23, 2020
-Placed Sea Berry and Lingonberry seeds in the refrigerator for stratification.
+Placed Seaberry and Lingonberry seeds in the refrigerator for stratification.
 The first two Dunstan Chestnut seedlings are starting to leaf out.

 <img src="/images/farm-log-2020-02-23-00.jpg" width="100%" />